syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 # Getting Started with Xamarin Pdf Viewer (SfPdfViewer)

-This section demonstrates how to create an application that displays a PDF file using [SfPdfViewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) control.
+This section demonstrates how to create an application that displays a PDF file using [Xamarin Pdf Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) (SfPdfViewer) control.

 ## Assembly deployment